 But the question is…what exactly can you drink during intermittent fasting in order to not break your fast?

-Products are listed in the order from the most preferred to the least preferred during your fasting period.
+, Products are listed in the order from the most preferred to the least preferred during your fasting period.

-Coffee is allowed and in fact, some studies have shown that it may support the fat burning and reduce insulin sensitivity over time.
+Coffee is allowed during fasting hours and in fact, some studies have shown that it may support the fat burning and reduce insulin sensitivity over time.
 For many people it also acts as an appetite suppressant, hence is a good choice for those fasted hungry mornings.

 Apple Cider Vinegar